sketh444/Interactive-Lab-Hub/Lab3/README.md

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

+The decieve that I am creating is a smart fridge agent that tells the user a recipe based on what's in thier fridge.

 The interaction starts by the user asking the fridge for a recipe.
 The Fridge will then uses cameras and computer vision to see what is in the users fridge and provide a recipe based on what is available.
 The fridge will then go through the recipe step by step based on the users conversational cues.
 Below is an example interaction, at any point the user can ask the fridge what is the next in the recipe, to repeat a step, or ask a specific/ clarifying question about the recipe.

 Person: I am hungry, fridge tell me what I can make ?